 In compliance with section 3506(c)(2)(A) of the Paperwork Reduction Act of 1995, Grants.gov (EGOV), Department of Health and Human Services, announces plans to submit an Information Collection Request (ICR), described below, to the Office of Management and Budget (OMB).
-The ICR is for reinstatement of a previously-approved information collection assigned OMB control number 4040-0011—SF-271 Outlay Report and Request for Reimbursement for Construction Programs, which expired on October 31, 2013.
+The ICR is for reinstatement of a previously-approved information collection assigned OMB control number 4040-0002—SF424-Mandatory, which expired on May 31, 2014.
 The ICR also requests categorizing the form as a common form, meaning HHS will only request approval for its own use of the form rather than aggregating the burden estimate across all Federal Agencies as was done for previous actions on this OMB control number.
 Prior to submitting that ICR to OMB, EGOV seeks comments from the public regarding the burden estimate, below, or any other aspect of the ICR.

 Start Further Info

 Information Collection Clearance staff, Information.CollectionClearance@hhs.gov or (202) 690-6162.

 End Further Info

 Abstract: The SF-424 Mandatory Form provides the Federal grant-making agencies an alternative to the Standard Form 424 data set and form.
 Agencies may use the SF-424 Mandatory Form for grant programs not required to collect all the data that is required on the SF-424 core data set and form.

 Need and Proposed Use of the Information: To obtain Federal grants funds, applicant organizations must apply to the Federal agency or organization responsible for administering the grant program.
 The SF-424 Mandatory Form will be used by applicants to apply for Federal grants and for Federal agencies to review submissions for Federal grants funds.